AttaSaleh/pickUpLine/README.md

 A simple Django app that returns a pick-up line.

-Ash, to find the files you need look at the HTML and the CSS file.
-We are using bootstrap so make sure to read up on it.
+Things to do:

-smaller changes
+	Make sure we fix up the HTML/CSS (Ash is in charge) Add the database to the app (Axl is in charge)